 The variety of interval training workouts means that your sessions can involve things you actually enjoy.
 This means you're more likely to stay motivated.

 Interval training is tough.
-It isn't something you can do every day, but starting small could lead to big results.
+And whilst it isn't something you can or should do every day, starting small and adding interval training to your fitness routine could lead to big results.